manxeguin/manxeguin.github.io/pages/posts/web-performance-streaming.md

----
-title: Web Performance and Streaming
+title: Web performance and streaming in real apps
 date: 2025/2/28
-description: The impact of streaming on web performance.
+description: How streaming changes real-world web performance.
 author:
 ---

-## 🚀 Why Web Performance matters
+## 🚀 why web performance matters

 Let’s start with a quick note about performance.
-Websites today need to be fast, because users expect it.
+Websites today need to be fast because users expect it.
 If your site is slow, people leave.
-And when people leave, they don’t buy, they don’t sign up, and they don’t come back.
+When people leave, they don’t buy, they don’t sign up, and they don’t come back.

 Google tracks a few main metrics: **LCP** (how fast the main content shows), **INP** (how fast the site responds to interaction), and **CLS** (does stuff move around during load?).

 Now, let me give you a small personal take on **LCP**.
-Honestly, I don’t think it’s always a good metric.
+I don’t think it’s always a good metric.

 Why?
 Because **Google picks what it thinks is the “main” element on the screen**, and sometimes it gets it wrong.
 Imagine you have a web app that shows financial data, and at the top you have a big title that says **“Earning Reports”**, but the actual report with the real content takes 3 seconds to load.
 Google might track the title as the LCP — and tell you the page is fast — even though the part your users care about (the report) is still not there.

-So yeah, LCP is helpful in many cases, but don’t blindly trust it.
+So yes, LCP is helpful in many cases, but don’t blindly trust it.
 Always check what it’s measuring and ask yourself: _is this really what matters for my users?_

-That’s where techniques like **streaming** can really help — they can let you show the real content faster, not just some heading or placeholder.
+That’s where techniques like **streaming** can really help; they can let you show the real content faster, not just some heading or placeholder.

 ---

-## 🌊 Let’s Talk About Streaming
+## 🌊 let’s talk about streaming

 Now, let’s talk about **streaming**.
 Maybe you've seen it in frameworks like **Next.js**, where you can stream parts of a React app.
-But actually, this idea has been around for a long time—way before React existed.
+This idea has been around for a long time; way before React existed.

-### A bit of history: Facebook’s BigPipe
+### Some history: Facebook’s BigPipe

 Back in 2009, Facebook built a framework called **BigPipe**.
 It was a system to split a page into smaller chunks ("pagelets") and send them to the browser as soon as they were ready.
 So instead of waiting for the whole page to be built, users could see parts of it appear earlier.